 Seminar in Neurobiology

 This seminar will focus on how nervous systems develop and function.
 Topics will include developmental neurobiology, function of the central nervous system, regeneration, and diseases of the central nervous system.
 Through critical analysis of primary scientific literature, students will become familiar with study systems, experimental methods used, and current knowledge in the field of neurobiology.
 Lectures, discussions, and student presentations.
 Prerequisite: BIO 220.
-First offered Fall 2014 and alternate years.
+Fall 2016 and alternate years.
 Lenkowski.

 Advanced Molecular Biology